technokrat/vuexr/README.md

 ![VueXR Illustration](./doc/vuexr_illustration.svg)

-VueXR is a Vue plugin that let's you project regular DOM components onto **augmented reality** (AR) markers in real-time.
+VueXR is a Vue plugin that let's you **project regular DOM components onto augmented reality (AR) markers in real-time**.
+It supports Chrome 99+ based browsers.

-Supports Chrome 79+

-See the official demo at [vuexr.technokrat.ch](https://vuexr.technokrat.ch).
+Please the official demo at [vuexr.technokrat.ch](https://vuexr.technokrat.ch).
 It is just as easy as:

 ```html
 <ar-view>